-To get into the routine of pill-taking, you could practice for a few weeks before starting.
+To get into the routine of pill-taking, you could practise for a few weeks before starting.
 Try having mints or vitamin tablets at the times you’ll be taking your treatments.
 Learn from this and work with your healthcare team to come up with a schedule that is right for you.

-Ensure you collect your new prescription in plenty of time to ensure you have a good supply of drugs and make sure you keep your drugs in a safe, dry, cool place, away from children.
+Collect your new prescription in plenty of time to ensure you have a good supply of drugs and make sure you keep your drugs in a safe, dry, cool place, away from children.
 Bathrooms are not ideal because of the humidity.

 You can probably get pill containers or dosette boxes from your clinic.
-They have compartments where you can divide up your tablets according to when they need to be taken.
+They have compartments so you can divide up your tablets according to when they need to be taken.
 They can help if you forget which pills to take, or if you’re not sure whether you’ve already taken your pills.

 Keep a note, a picture or some other reminder on the back of your front door to remind you to take medication with you before leaving home.
-You can also set an alarm on your mobile phone or watch to ring when your doses are due, although this can draw the attention of other people.
+You can also set an alarm on your mobile phone or your watch to ring when your doses are due, although this can draw the attention of other people.

-If you keep a diary or pill planner you can tick off the dose once you’ve taken it, and if you use a computer at work, you can use the calendar or task programme to automatically send you reminders.
+If you keep a diary or pill planner, you can tick off the dose once you’ve taken it, and if you use a computer at work, you can use the calendar or task programme to automatically send you reminders.
 You could use a code word to mean anti-HIV drugs.
 You can also use the My medication and reminders tools on this site to ensure you take your treatment on time.